 I get excited about technology, about new product announcements or the latest release of a minor update to an obscure piece of software.
 I have an affinity for gadgets and love trying new things.
 I love making things work and making them better.
-I am in awe of the wonders of the world that we live in and I am excited for what is coming.
+I am in awe of the wonders of the world that we live in and I am excited for what is coming!

-The combination of my affinity for technology and my experiences thus far have provided me with a pragmatic view of the IT world.
+The combination of my affinity for technology and my experience have provided me with a pragmatic view of the IT world.
 I have learned to appreciate standards.
 I have learned to embrace open sources as an often superior choice to the available alternatives.
 I have learned to avoid the trappings of brands or fanboy-isms in favor of choosing the right tool for the job.
 I have learned to value the opinions and experiences of others, even if I do not agree.
 I have learned that I do not need to continually reinvent the wheel.

 Please feel free to send me an email at email@example.com.

 Below is a list of books that I've read recently that have had an impact on my thoughts and ideas about how best to do my job.